 |

 How to get into it: After getting a high school diploma or GED, pursue training based on your specific healthcare trade.
 Options range from on-the-job training for roles like Home Health Aide to formal certificate or associate degree programs for more advanced positions.
-Many roles require or strongly prefer certification or licensure, such as CPhT for Pharmacy Technicians, ARRT for Radiologic Technicians, or state licenses for Licensed Practical Nurses, Dental Hygienists, and other allied health professionals.
+Many roles require or prefer certifications or licenses, such as CPhT for Pharmacy Technicians, ARRT for Radiologic Technicians, or state licenses for LPNs, dental hygienists, and other allied health professionals.

 Potential pay: